bukunmialuko/bukunmialuko/README.md

 ### Hi there,👋

-## I'm a software engineer, focusing on Spring-boot, Angular & Flutter.
+## My name is Bukunmi Aluko and I'm a software engineer.

 - 🔭 I’m currently workning on company projects
 - 🌱 I’m currently learning everything 🤣